France is often viewed as the birthplace of cinema.

 Le Fabuleux Destin d'Amélie Poulain (2001)

 Le Fabuleux Destin d'Amélie Poulain (Amélie) is a romantic comedy, directed by Jean-Pierre Jeunet and released in 2001.
-The film is about Amélie, a shy waitress played by Audrey Tautou, who helps others better their lives and find happiness, all while struggling with her lifelong isolation.
-The film was a huge success in America and is currently the highest-grossing French film in American history.
-Amélie also was nominated for five Academy Awards including best foreign language film and original screenplay.
+The film is about Amélie, a shy waitress played by Audrey Tautou, who helps others better their lives and finds happiness while struggling with her lifelong isolation.
+The film was a massive success in America and is currently the highest-grossing French film in American history.
+Amélie also was nominated for five Academy Awards, including best foreign-language film and original screenplay.
 Even today, the film remains present in American pop culture.

 In 2017 the film was adapted into a musical and ran on Broadway for a limited engagement with Phillipa Soo Hamilton, previously seen in the title role.
 Since its Broadway run, there have been several productions internationally, including Finland, Germany and Australia.
 The film is currently available for purchase on Amazon, HBO and iTunes.